 Website Code Can Take Much Space!

 One thing that makes WordPress so popular is that it does the coding for the writer.
-In fact, it’s not all that unusual for WordPress hosts to learn that their clients have never checked out the HTML (Text) tab; for some, it’s akin to going over to the Dark Side.
+In fact, it’s not all that unusual for WordPress hosts to learn that their clients have never checked out the HTML (Text) tab.

 - CSS is a language that creates templates for web pages, saving time on rewriting HTML over and over again